 BGP hasn’t been configured, so the interface state appears as down.

 After you accept the connection and create the VIF in AWS, the VXC state changes to configured in the Megaport ONE Portal.

 After you create the connection from your MVE to AWS and set up the connection in the AWS console, you need to configure it in FortiManager.
 This involves creating an interface and configuring BGP settings, ASNs, VLANs, and MD5 values.

 Collect the connection details from the AWS console.

 Display the details of the Virtual Interface you created in AWS for this Hosted Connection.
 Note the values for the BGP ASN, BGP Auth Key, Your Peer IP, and Amazon Peer IP.

 Collect the connection details from the Megaport ONE Portal.

-Click the gear icon for the AWS connection from your MVE and select the Details tab.
+Click the gear icon for the Azure connection from your MVE, select Edit, then select the Details tab.
 Note the value for the A-End VLAN.

 Log in to the FortiManager.